 Follow instructions provided by covered entity and forward information and/or forms to the covered entity.

 Document actions performed to forward information to covered entity.

-ADOPT

 Regulatory Resources

 The following are sources may be beneficial in providing the specific regulations and frequently asked questions and answer documents regarding the regulations.